chenxlin222/DynamicTrack/README.md

 #### (1) The first step

+    python tracking/train.py --script dynamictrack --config baseline --save_dir . --mode multiple --nproc_per_node 8

+#### (2) The second step
-The following parts need to be changed:
+When starting the second step, the following files need to be modified:

-① the codes of step 1 in "tracker_code/lib/models/stark/stark_s.py" should be used, and the codes of step 2 in "tracker_code/lib/models/stark/stark_s.py" should be removed.
+① The line 71 in "tracker_code/lib/train/run_training.py" should be changed to "expr_module = importlib.import_module('lib.train.train_script_step2')"
+② "tracker_code/lib/models/dynamictrack/stark_s.py" should changed to the codes for step2.
+③ "tracker_code/lib/train/actors/stark_s.py" should changed to the codes for step2.

+Then, run the following:
+    python tracking/train.py --script dynamictrack --config baseline_step2 --save_dir . --mode multiple --nproc_per_node 8